neoforged/.github/primers/1.22/index.md

 - `net.minecraft.server.jsonrpc.api.Schema`
     - `typedCodec` - Returns the codec for the schema.
     - `info` - Returns a copy of the schema.
+- `net.minecraft.server.level`
+    - `ChunkMap#getChunkDataFixContextTag` - Returns the datafix tag for the chunk data.
-- `net.minecraft.server.level.ServerLevel#getDayCount` - Gets the number of days that has passed.
+    - `ServerLevel#getDayCount` - Gets the number of days that has passed.
+- `net.minecraft.server.network`
+    - `EventLoopGroupHolder` - A holder for managing the event loop and channels for communicating with some end, whether local or socket-based.
-- `net.minecraft.server.network.ServerGamePacketListenerImpl#resetFlyingTicks` - Resets how long the player has been flying.
+    - `ServerGamePacketListenerImpl#resetFlyingTicks` - Resets how long the player has been flying.
 - `net.minecraft.server.notifications`
     - `NotificationService#serverActivityOccurred` - Notifies the management server that activity has occurred.
     - `ServerActivityMonitor` - The monitor that sends the server activity notification